zachlipp/lippingoff/content/talks/pycascades_2023/index.md

 ---

+### Python over!
+Now what?

+{{% fragment %}}
+Let's talk about results!
+{{% /fragment %}}

+---

+### Tracing: Lessons learned

+- My team identified a large bottleneck in our own codebase with autoinstrumentation
+- After creating a manual span, we isolated a bottelneck to one of our dependencies

+---

 ### Is this worth it?

 {{% fragment %}}
-Tracing is clearly a complicated solution.
+Tracing is clearly a complicated solution
 {{% /fragment %}}

 {{% fragment %}}
-Debugging and monitoring distributed systems is a complicated problem.
+This is a complicated problem
 {{% /fragment %}}

 ---